jadbathore/stampy-php-cli/README.md

         }
     },
 ```
-After installation, the plugin will check if a pre-compiled version of the stampy library is available for your architecture.
+After installation, the plugin will check if a pre-compiled version of the Stampy library is available for your system.
 ### If a pre-compiled version **exists** for your architecture

 Then you would probably see this message